ericjbasti/SlideStrips/README.md

-autoPlay : true, // should it play automatically? slide : false, // does this slide from left to right? touch : true, // allow for mouse and touch events? controls : null, // #id of container to place controls. or 'add' to automagicly create. trueFit : true, // should I avoid showing empty white space? slingBack : false, // if I go to far should I stop of slide all the way back. threshold : 30, // fallBacks : { // fallbacks for ie8 & 9
+autoPlay : true, // should it play automatically? slide : false, // does this slide from left to right? touch : true, // allow for mouse and touch events? controls : null, // #id of container to place controls, or 'add' to automagicly create. trueFit : true, // should I avoid showing empty white space? slingBack : false, // if I go to far should I stop or slide all the way back. threshold : 30, // fallBacks : { // fallbacks for ie8 & 9
 				fadeTime:0.5,